Tnail1994/StoryGameApi/docs/documentation.md

 Apis:
 - `localhost:8080/api/stories`
 - `localhost:8080/api/stories?isCompleted=false`
-- `localhost:8080\api\stories\A chess random story`
+- `localhost:8080\api\stories\A random chess story`

 ### Story #3: Make it possible to update ongoing stories via adding sentence to it

 I want to provide an API put method to update an existing ongoing story.
-The user send with title as path variable and the sentence to add as request param (Simplification #4).
+The user send with title as path variable and the sentence to add as request body

 - Create new put method for `StoryController` to add a sentence to a ongoing story.
 The same method gives back the an new info about the story
 - Refactor: Renamed `GetStoryInfoResponse` -> `StoryInfoResponse`, because 'add sentence' method gives back the same object
-- Added new fuctionality to `StoryService` to add a sentence to the story
+- Add new fuctionality to `StoryService` to add a sentence to the story

-Simplifications:
-- #4: Better would be request body to scale it later on

 Apis:
 - `localhost:8080/api/stories/new-sentence-{title}?sentence={sentence}`